 Colby-Sawyer College recognizes that student's progress through their academic careers at different rates.
 Students with a minimum of twelve credits should complete the requirements for a baccalaureate degree within a six year period and associate degree candidates should graduate within a three year period.
-Extenuating circumstances may justify an extension to be given by the academic dean.
-Part time students with less than twelve credits are expected to complete their degree requirements on a pro rata basis.
+Extenuating circumstances may justify an extension to be given by the academic vice president and dean of faculty.
+Part-time students with less than twelve credits are expected to complete their degree requirements on a pro rata basis.